Colorful Shrimp Summer Rolls are pretty to look at. Delicious to eat when dipped in a nutty sauce.

 What is a summer roll?

 Unlike spring rolls, which are usually deep fried, summer rolls are served chilled and packed with fresh vegetables and herbs.
-The wrappers are called bánh tráng.
-They’re made with white or brown rice and you can find them at healthy food stores or Asian grocery stores.
+The wrappers are made with white or brown rice and you can find them at healthy food stores, Asian grocery stores, or online.

 Kelp noodles take the place of rice noodles which are a traditional ingredient in summer rolls.
 Substituting the kelp noodles reduces the amount of grains in the roll while adding minerals including iodine, calcium, and a little iron.
 They contain some fiber and are low carbohydrate because they are made from seaweed.
 Crunchy and don’t even need to be cooked, wow.

 How do you roll a rice paper wrap?